Freediving blackout

 Freediving blackout, breath-hold blackout, or apnea blackout is a class of hypoxic blackout, a loss of consciousness caused by cerebral hypoxia towards the end of a breath-hold (freedive or dynamic apnea) dive, when the swimmer does not necessarily experience an urgent need to breathe and has no other obvious medical condition that might have caused it.
-It can be provoked by hyperventilating just before a dive, or as a consequence of the pressure reduction on ascent, or a combination of these.
+It can be provoked by hyperventilating just before a dive, be a consequence of the pressure reduction on ascent, or a combination of the two.
 Victims are often established practitioners of breath-hold diving, are fit, strong swimmers and have not experienced problems before.
 Blackout may also be referred to as a syncope or fainting.

 Divers and swimmers who black out or grey out underwater during a dive will usually drown unless rescued and resuscitated within a short time.
 Freediving blackout has a high fatality rate, and mostly involves males younger than 40 years, but is generally avoidable.
 Risk cannot be quantified, but is clearly increased by any level of hyperventilation.

-Freediving blackout can occur on any dive profile: at constant depth, on an ascent from depth, or at the surface following ascent from depth and may be described by a number of terms depending on the dive profile and depth at which consciousness is lost.
-Blackout during a shallow dive differs from blackout during ascent from a deep dive in that blackout during ascent is precipitated by depressurisation on ascent from depth while blackout in consistently shallow water is a consequence of hypocapnia following hyperventilation.
+Freediving blackout can occur on any dive profile - at constant depth, on an ascent from depth, or at the surface following ascent from depth - and may be described by a number of terms, depending on the dive profile and depth at which consciousness is lost.
+Blackout during a shallow dive differs from blackout during ascent from a deep dive, in that blackout during ascent is precipitated by depressurisation on ascent from depth, while blackout in consistently shallow water is a consequence of hypocapnia following hyperventilation.

 Terminology

-Different types of freediving blackout have become known under a variety of names; these include:
+Different types of freediving blackout have become known under a variety of names.
+These include: